Mariage (card game): Rules

 Mariagen-Spiel is played by two players, each of whom receives a hand of 6 cards.
 Another card is turned face-up for trump and can be robbed with the seven of trumps.
 While the stock lasts, after each trick players fill up their hands.
 As soon as the stock is depleted, players must follow suit.

-A mariage of Ober and Unter (Note: The equivalent of king and queen.) of the same suit is worth 20 points, or 40 points in trumps.
+A mariage of König and Ober (Note: the equivalent of the king and queen in a standard french-suited card deck) of the same suit is worth 20 points, or 40 points in trumps.
 The winner of the last trick receives 10 points.
 Players must not announce and show a mariage before they have won at least one trick.

 The rules mention that some play a variant in which the bonus points for marriages are replaced by side-payments, so that there are always 130 points in a deal.

 Ambiguities

 A number of ambiguities in this description correspond to variations in the game's offshoots.
 The number of cards is not specified, although from the encyclopaedia's entry for 'playing card' and from other early rules for Mariage it follows that it was most likely 32.
 The scoring scheme is not explained, although it is likely to have been the standard Ace-Ten scheme (see table).
 It is not specified when and how a mariage is announced.
 In some modern variants, players can announce a mariage from their hands at any time, or only after winning a trick.
 In others a mariage occurs when Ober and Unter (or king and queen) fall into the same trick.
 In the second phase of the game players must follow suit, but it is not specified whether they must win the trick if possible, or whether they must trump if they cannot follow suit.
 All these variations exist in modern offshoots of the game.